Mike Marvin’s neon nightmare is an 80s fever dream with a soundtrack to die for

 But don’t expect the kind of elaborate costumes that made The Road Warrior such a wonderfully theatrical experience.
-Bad to the bone leader Packard Walsh (Nick Cassavetes) of course wears a leather jacket and some Jim Morrison beads; David Sherill’s Skank has a makeshift mohican; Griffin O’Neal’s Oggie wears a bandanna; Jamie Bozian’s Gutterboy simply has a bit of mud rubbed onto his face, and I think they ran out of affordable ideas for Chris Nash’s Minty.
+Bad to the bone leader Packard Walsh (Nick Cassavetes) of course wears a leather jacket and some Jim Morrison beads; David Sherill’s Skank has a makeshift mohican; Griffin O’Neal’s Oggie wears a bandanna; Jamie Bozian’s Gutterboy simply has a bit of mud rubbed on his face, and I think they ran out of affordable ideas for Chris Nash’s Minty.
 The most memorable of the lot is cult legend Clint Howard’s Rughead, a blatant but wholly effective rip-off of theatrical Humongous advocate The Toadie from The Road Warrior, the sycophant who has his fingers chopped off by The Feral Kid’s razor-sharp boomerang.

 Cassavetes’ Packard, more than anyone, is something of a tonal contradiction.
-One minutes he’s taking part in bloodthirsty rituals, the next he’s weeping like a little girl after catching the object of his desire with another man.
+One minute he’s taking part in bloodthirsty rituals, the next he’s weeping like a little girl after catching the object of his desire with another man.
 This is a murderer and implied rapist who is capable of moments of absurd serenity and restraint.
 Sometimes he’s beyond reprehensible, sometimes I feel a little bit sorry for him – the characterisation is all over the place.
 Also, are we dealing with high school kids here?
 Charlie Sheen’s Rebel Without a Cause protagonist is often referred to as a kid by The Road Pirates, but there’s never any reference to high school.
 Love interest Keri Johnson (Sherilyn Fenn) lives in a white picket fence suburbia, but we never see her parents, or anyone’s for that matter.
 Outside of the burger joint where she works with her deceased boyfriend’s lovable, smart-mouthed brother, Billy, there are no real locations to speak of, or any adults save for a rabble of slow-witted (or at the very least severely underdeveloped) local cops, led by Kingpin’s Randy Quaid, who pursue The Wraith like a gang of butt-scratching hillbillies.
-The scope of the film’s environment is so limited it sometimes feels like we’ve wandered onto the set of Invasion of the Body Snatchers.
+The film’s fictional population is so limited it sometimes feels like we’ve wandered onto the set of Invasion of the Body Snatchers.

 The Road Pirates are quickly knocked off their perch when The Wraith races into town, an event that happens to coincide with the arrival of a mostly shirtless loner named Jake Kesey (Charlie Sheen).
-Kesey takes an immediate liking to the sumptuous Fenn (the real-life niece of rock-star Suzi Quatro), who was actually dating Johnny Depp during filming, the actor almost cast in Sheen’s place.
+Kesey takes an immediate liking to the sumptuous Fenn (the real-life niece of rock-star Suzi Quatro), who was actually dating Johnny Depp at time of filming, the actor almost cast in Sheen’s place.
 Her character’s boyfriend, Jamie Hankins, was mysteriously murdered without a trace, an ordeal Keri has absolutely no recollection of (which makes you wonder how people can be sure he was murdered in the first place).
 Enter stranger in a strange land Jake, who immediately befriends Billy, a relentless expositional device who doesn’t seem at all affected by his brother’s recent murder.
 In fact, he’s the jolliest kid in the entire film by some distance.
 Some people are just better at dealing with grief, I guess.

 Riding into town on his dirt bike like a high school Maverick from Top Gun, Sheen is incredibly wooden as the film’s fearless protagonist, thanks in large part to an excruciatingly melodramatic screenplay that is often at odds with The Wraith‘s exceedingly violent tone.
-At times his performance seems like an early audition for the role of Topper Harley from Hot Shots, a character who would not look out of place in this movie.
+At times his performance seems like an early audition for the role of Topper Harley from comedy spoof Hot Shots, a character who would not look at all out of place in this movie.
 This is the same actor who would headline two Academy Award winning Oliver Stone movies: the multi Oscar-winning Vietnam epic Platoon and the equally impressive crime drama Wall Street, starring alongside father Martin as a naive stockbroker played for a fool by Michael Douglas’ cutthroat corporate raider Gordon Gekko.
 To go from The Wraith to such critically acclaimed movies in the space of a few months is just mind-blowing.
 It’s amazing what nepotism can do for a fledgling Hollywood career.

 It’s during The Wraith‘s final act that everything goes completely batshit.
 I mean, it absolutely loses the plot in a narrative sense, all of it building to a head-scratching revelation that will smack you mercilessly in the mouth and mock your sense of befuddlement.
-It happens so suddenly and is executed with such abandon it barely registers at first.
+It happens so suddenly and is executed with such abandon that it barely registers at first.
 Apparently, Sheen’s Kesey is actually the reincarnation of Keri’s dead beau.
 At least, I think he is.
 Whenever The Wraith disposes of a victim, their eyeballs vanish without explanation, pieces of what appear to be leg braces disappearing from our mysterious stranger’s torso.
 In the end, Jake (or James) very briefly (and cruelly) explains the situation to his brother before riding off into the night’s sky with his once-estranged love, but it makes absolutely no sense whatsoever.
 Is he an alien?
 A ghost?
 Where are the two of them going?
 Where are the girl’s parents?
 There are so many questions left unanswered.